 Lynnhaven River NOW actively partners with schools, both public and private, located within or serving students from the City of Virginia Beach, to provide projects, presentations and programs emphasizing water quality education and environmentally focused curriculums.
-Schools located within this service area in and around the Lynnhaven River watershed can benefit from watershed presentations and classroom activities available on request, but subject to availability.
+Schools located in Virginia Beach can benefit from watershed presentations and classroom activities available on request, but subject to availability.

 Lynnhaven River NOW 15th Anniversary Quilt Project